Introduction - www.trinet.com

 Suppliers and Other Service Providers

 We may use third-party suppliers and service providers to facilitate provision of our professional employer and HR-related services.
 For example, we may outsource the operations of one or more aspects of our sites to a supplier or service provider who performs services according to our requirements.
-In all cases, we restrict how these suppliers and other service providers may access, use and disclose information received from our sites.
+In all cases, we restrict how these suppliers and other service providers may access, use and disclose information received from our websites.
 We do not permit these suppliers and other service providers to access information about you, other than that information necessary for them to complete the services for which they are contracted.
 Under no circumstances do we allow them to disclose, sell, rent, lend, trade or in any other way transmit data about you to third parties, and we use contractual means to require them to provide appropriate protection for your personally identifiable information and to use it only for the services for which they are contracted.

 Retention of Information